ericwikman/cinque.xyz/docs/src/guide/roadmap.md

 ## v4 - 1992 Release

 By 1992 there was the major release of Lotus 1-2-3 v3 and also Quattro Pro was also up to v3.
 This release also will include the wisdom of the final release of SuperCalc v5.1 and Multiplan v4.
-My guess is that by the time v5 is released that Cinque will be a decent competitor of Excel and Google Sheets in terms of the functions that 95% of people use in spreadsheets in modern times.
+My guess is that this release will be a decent competitor of Excel and Google Sheets in terms of the functions that 95% of people use in spreadsheets in modern times.

 ## v5 - Classified